erinquigley/i2b2_scripts/README.md

 # i2b2_scripts
-This automates an i2b2 install down to a few steps and very little configuration.
+This automates a generic i2b2 install down to a few steps and very little configuration.
+It installs, configures and deploys the demo versions of the i2b2 cells.
+(Note: This assumes that a database has already been set up for the i2b2 instance)

 On the server:

 1. (as root) Pull down the i2b2_scripts repo into /opt